The Community and Our Programs

 We hope you can see the vision and mission of the Cloverdale Historical Society reflected in the types of projects we do and that we have underway.
 We have a wonderful Board of Directors and volunteers who give generously of their time and talent to make this happen.

-Please join us in making in supporting our programs by contributing as generously as you can.
+Please join us in supporting our programs by contributing as generously as you can.

 Help us ensure our history for tomorrow.